Updated: 4 days ago

 Connecting with the Instructor is Essential

 One of the easiest ways to put your mind at ease about joining your first Zumba class is to chat up the instructor.
-Tell them it’s your first time and that you’re feeling a little nervous!
+Tell them it’s your first time and that you’re feeling a little nervous.
 They know that feeling because not only have they been there themselves, but they’ve talked to other students who felt that way on their first day.
 At Yvonne’s Fitness, the instructors will know you’re new to the class, even if they don’t know you’re new to Zumba.
 We’ll come over and say hello to introduce ourselves, giving you the perfect opportunity to tell us this is your first time!

 Talking to the instructor upfront is great for two reasons: 1) they can introduce you to some other people in the class - Zumba is all about community, and talking to another student who has been doing this for a while can help put you at ease, and 2) if the instructor knows they have a beginner in the class, they will teach to that.
 Good instructors have ways of making the moves beginner-accessible while also maintaining those high energy moves for the seasoned participants.

 As mentioned above, pay attention to their feet first.
-The instructor will usually start by doing a move with the feet only every time time they teach it - even for the long-time participants, this serves as a reminder of “here’s where we start, now let’s build it up”.
+The instructor will usually start by doing a move with just the feet every time time they teach it - even for the long-time participants, this serves as a reminder of “here’s where we start, now let’s build it up”.
 As the instructor adds more to the movement, remember to keep your eyes on their feet!
 When that starts to feel comfortable, pay attention to the arms, and try adding those in.
 Eventually the hips will follow too!
 It’s all a progression, but focus on adding that flavour over time and you’ll feel less overwhelmed at the start.
 In no time at all, you’ll “feel the music”, not even realizing that you are absolutely rocking that song.

 Getting into that First Class

 Knowing where to stand in class is key - you should be able to see the instructor from head to toe (especially toe - remember, “feet first”!).
 You don’t have to be in the front row, but make sure you’re staggered between participants.
 Eventually, you’ll catch on to who has been there awhile, and you can also try standing behind a seasoned participant!
-They’re a great guide for those days when the class is full (pre-Covid, of course), and you can’t seem to find a good space to fully see the instructor.
+They’re a great guide for those days when the class is full, and you can’t seem to find a good space to fully see the instructor.

 You might feel nervous, you might feel excited - you might feel both!
 The class is such a rush!
 However, if you start to feel frustrated during class, stop, march on the spot and let yourself listen to the music.
 Something about that Latin vibe brought you to this class - let that music wash over you to remind you of why you came in the first place.
 (Helpful Hint: marching in place is also a great idea if a song is feeling a bit too intense, or you simply just need a minute to take a breather).
 Most importantly, remember - NO ONE IS WATCHING!
 That voice in your head that says “I look silly, everyone knows I can’t dance” is just that - the voice in your head.
 Everyone else is watching the instructor and doing their best to catch on to the choreography, just like you!